tqzamf/shibboleth-friendly-discovery/README.md

 	recommend bookmarking them), their prefixes have to be given in a space-separated list. unless you changed this in the Shibboleth config, the correct value is `ss:mem:`.

+* `shibboleth.default.sp`: entityID of a service provider to use if none is given in the URL when calling the discovery. if this parameter is omitted or set to the empty string, requests without an entityID will simply return an error.

+	if the discovery is used for more than a single service provider, it is strongly recommended to not set a default. otherwise, misconfigured services could show a discovery that logs the user into the wrong service, which is bad for usability.

 * `discovery.web.root`: external base URL under which the servlet is reachable. this is generally `https://host.name/shibboleth/`, but